kakulukia/django-secrets/README.rst

 .. _Coverage: https://codecov.io/gh/kakulukia/django-secrets

-This little app helps you to not commit your secrets to a repo and adds a nice way of exporting/importing secrets for a new deployment or automated testing with envirenment variables.
+This little app helps you to not commit your secrets to a repo and adds a nice way of exporting/importing secrets for a new deployment or automated testing with environment variables.

+Though this never happened to me during coding, Travis had some problems to reliably execute the tests and hot load the new secrets, so I had move the secrets module into the my_secrets package to not have two modules named secrets.
+Python obviously cant handle that.
+Lesson learned after about 40 Travis builds. :(

 Installation
 ------------